pegjs/pegjs/README.md

 By default, the parser object is assigned to `module.exports`, which makes the output a Node.js module.
 You can assign it to another variable by passing a variable name using the `-e`/`--export-var` option.
 This may be helpful if you want to use the parser in browser environment.

+You can tweak the generated parser with two options:

+  * `--cache` — makes the parser cache results, avoiding exponential parsing time in pathological cases but making the parser slower
+  * `--track-line-and-column` — makes the parser track line and column (available as `line` and `column` variables in the actions and predicates)

 ### JavaScript API

 In Node.js, require the PEG.js parser generator module: